5.4 Young people's participation in policy-making

 European Youth Conferences, in which different European youth organizations participate, through representatives selected by the National Working Group, and the representatives of the Youth Ministries of the EU Member States.
 The conferences take place every six months in the country that holds the EU Presidency.

-In Italy, the National Working Group, responsible for the consultation process at a national level, is composed of the National Youth Council, which chairs the National Working Group, the Department for Youth Policy and Universal civic service, the National Youth Agency.
+In Italy, the National Working Group, responsible for the consultation process at a national level, is composed of the National Youth Council, which chairs the National Working Group, the Department for Youth Policy and Universal civic service, the Italian Youth Agency.

-The following structures support the activities, as observing members: Eurodesk Italy, EYCA, Anci Giovane, Observatory for communication, participation and youth cultures of the University of Salerno, Umbria Regional Youth Forum, Puglia Youth Forum, Basilicata Youth Forum, Regional Youth Forum - Campania.
+The following structures support the activities, as observing members: Eurodesk Italy, EYCA, Anci Giovani, Observatory for communication, participation and youth cultures of the University of Salerno, Umbria Regional Youth Forum, Puglia Youth Forum, Basilicata Youth Forum, Regional Youth Forum - Campania.

 The National Working Group collaborates in the conception, implementation, promotion of activities related to the current cycle.